lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 ### Scheduling Temple Ordinances

-Members who are planning to receive their own endowment or to be sealed or married should schedule the ordinance in advance with the temple they plan to attend.
+Members who are planning to receive their own endowment or to be sealed should schedule the ordinance in advance with the temple they plan to attend.
 See temples.ChurchofJesusChrist.org for each temple’s contact information.

 27.1.3